 The lawsuit is filed in Minnesota, where Big Game Treestands is headquartered.

-Questions about a Big Game Treestand Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Big Game Treestand Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective Big Game Treestand, you may want to speak with the lawyers at Johnson//Becker.
 We are filing new treestand fall accident lawsuits across the country, and you may be entitled to financial compensation for your injuries.